 1. Business Email Compromise and Invoice Fraud

-- The Scam: This is the most financially damaging scheme.
+- The Scam: This is the most financially damaging.
 A hacker compromises a high-level executive’s email or spoofs the address.
 They then send an urgent request to the Accounts Payable team, often late in the day, demanding an immediate wire transfer to a “new vendor” or for a “confidential acquisition.”
-Alternatively, they submit fraudulent invoices for services never rendered, exploiting the rush to process year-end payments.
+Alternatively, they submit fraudulent invoices for goods or services never rendered, exploiting the rush to process year-end payments.

 2. Phishing and Vishing (Voice Phishing) Attacks

-- The Scam: These attacks use festive lures—fake holiday party invitations, “urgent” shipping notifications, or bogus year-end bonus details.
-These are to trick employees into clicking malicious links or downloading infected attachments.
+- The Scam: These attacks may use festive lures like fake holiday party invitations, “urgent” shipping notifications, or bogus year-end bonus details.
+These are to trick employees into clicking on malicious links or downloading infected attachments.
 Vishing involves a scammer calling, impersonating IT support or a supplier, and demanding credentials or remote access to fix an “urgent system issue.”

-- Why it works: Personal-themed emails are more likely to be opened, and employees are more susceptible to social engineering, especially when calls involve technical “emergencies” that need immediate attention.
+- Why it works: Emails that are personal or related to specific suppliers are more likely to be opened.
+Employees are also more susceptible to social engineering, especially when calls involve technical “emergencies” that need immediate attention.

 3. Payroll Diversion Fraud

 - The Scam: The finance team receives an email, purportedly from an employee, requesting to update their direct deposit information.
-The criminal controls the fraudulent account.
+If that information is changed, the criminal controls the fraudulent account.

 - Why it works now: Temporary staff onboarding or a focus on processing holiday bonuses creates an environment where changes to bank details might seem normal and are processed without rigorous cross-verification.